Here are a few basic resume writing tips to help get your resume to stand out above the rest:

-Many people write a resume as if the purpose of the document is to land a job.
-As a result they end up with a really long and boring resume that makes them look like a desperate job hunter.
+Many people write a resume as if the purpose of the document were to land a job.
+As a result, they end up with a really long and boring resume that makes them look like a desperate job hunter.
 The objective of your resume is to land an interview.
 And the interview will land you the job (hopefully!).

 2. Back up your qualities and strengths:

-Instead of creating a long list with all your qualities - for example: disciplined, creative, problem solver - try to connect these qualities with real life and work experiences.
-In other words, back these qualities and strengths up with examples or details, or else it can appear that you are just trying to inflate things.
+Instead of creating a long list with every single one of your qualities - for example: disciplined, creative, problem solver - try to connect these qualities with real life and work experiences.
+In other words, back up these qualities and strengths with examples or details, or else it can appear that you are just trying to inflate your skills.

 3. Proofread it twice:

 It is difficult to emphasize the importance of proofreading your resume.
-Proofreading is so important.
-One small typo and your chances of getting hired could be reduced.
+Proofreading is vital as one small typo could reduce your chances of getting hired.
 Proofreading it once is not enough.
-Do it twice, three times or as many times as necessary.
+Do it twice, three times, or as many times as necessary.
 Another set of eyes can be beneficial so ask a friend to review it as well.

 4. Place the most important information where it will be noticed first:

 This point is important for the overall order of your resume, as well as to the individual sections.
-Most of the time previous work experience will be the most important part of your resume, so put ithat at the top.
+Relevant and previous work experience is often the most important part of your resume, so place it near the top.
 When describing your experiences or skills, list the most important ones first.

 5. Use bullet points:

-No employer has the time (or patience) to read long paragraphs of text.
-Use bullet points and short sentences to describe your experiences, educational background and professional objectives.
+No employer has the time (nor patience) to read long paragraphs of text.
+Use bullet points and short sentences to describe your experiences, educational background, and professional objectives.